 An FCR providing entity shall be able to respond to relatively small variations in the measured quantities.
 The measurement system shall fulfil the requirements on accuracy, resolution and sample rate stated in this section.
 The active power measurement shall be such, that it covers all active power changes as a result of the FCR activation.
+The point of power measurement shall be at the grid connection point, or at another suitable point (such as at the generator) agreed with the reserve connecting TSO.

-4.1.1 Accuracy
+4.1 Accuracy